 When to see a doctor

-A number of conditions, including Graves' disease, toxic adenoma, Plummer's disease (toxic multinodular goiter) and thyroiditis, can cause hyperthyroidism.
+Hyperthyroidism can be caused by a number of conditions, including Graves' disease, Plummer's disease and thyroiditis.

-Your thyroid is a butterfly-shaped gland at the base of your neck, just below your Adam's apple.
-Although it weighs less than an ounce, the thyroid gland has an enormous impact on your health.
+Your thyroid is a small, butterfly-shaped gland at the base of your neck, just below your Adam's apple.
+The thyroid gland has an enormous impact on your health.
 Every aspect of your metabolism is regulated by thyroid hormones.

 Hyperthyroidism can lead to a number of complications:

 - Heart problems.
 Some of the most serious complications of hyperthyroidism involve the heart.
-These include a rapid heart rate, a heart rhythm disorder called atrial fibrillation and congestive heart failure — a condition in which your heart can't circulate enough blood to meet your body's needs.
-These complications generally are reversible with appropriate treatment.
+These include a rapid heart rate, a heart rhythm disorder called atrial fibrillation that increases your risk of stroke, and congestive heart failure — a condition in which your heart can't circulate enough blood to meet your body's needs.

 - Brittle bones.
 Untreated hyperthyroidism can also lead to weak, brittle bones (osteoporosis).
 The strength of your bones depends, in part, on the amount of calcium and other minerals they contain.
 Too much thyroid hormone interferes with your body's ability to incorporate calcium into your bones.